 At Boston Children's Hospital, the quality of our care - and our inclusive hospital working environment - lies in the diversity of our people.
 With patients from local communities and 160 countries around the world, we're committed to reflecting the spectrum of their cultures, while opening doors of opportunity for our team.
 Here, different talents pursue common goals.
 Voices are heard and ideas are shared.
 Join us, and discover how your unique contributions can change lives.
 Yours included.

-The Fetal-Neonatal Neuroimaging and Developmental Science Center (FNNDSC) at Boston Children's Hospital is seeking a full-time research assistant on NIH funded studies which include the development and implementation of novel, multi-modal in vivo brain magnetic resonance imaging (MRI) analysis techniques on adults with congenital heart disease.
-This role will be in collaboration with the Cardiology department at Boston Children's Hospital.
+The Fetal-Neonatal Neuroimaging and Developmental Science Center at Boston Children's Hospital is seeking a full-time research assistant for the NIH funded project on development and implementation on novel in vivo imaging techniques of the placenta and the developing fetus using magnetic resonance imaging (MRI).

-Primarily working with assigned associated staff and investigators in the projects, although there may be overlap and interaction with other studies within FNNDSC.
+Primarily working with the assigned associated staff and investigators in the project, although there might be overlap and interaction with other studies within the Center.

-Contributing to the teamwork within and between departments at BCH.
+Contributes to the teamwork within and between departments and organizations.

-Strong organizational skills, as well as possessing great attention to detail.
+Great organizational and interpersonal communication skills, as well as attention to details are required.

 Please note: During a public health emergency, individuals in this role may be expected to take on additional duties to respond to organizational needs.